keerthanamurugaiyan/Interview-notes/Css.md

               Colspan attribute is used to span a cell across multiple columns.

    **b) Rowspan :**
               Rowspan attribute is used to span a cell across multiple rows.

+**19. What is object-fit property in css?**

+                The object-fit property in CSS is used to control how an element’s content fits within its container.
+This is particularly useful for images and other media elements, allowing you to specify how they should be resized and positioned within a given space.